 I’m embarrassed I haven’t been to: Mexico City.

 Worst travel moment: A 10-hour delay at Lijiang Airport in China’s Yunnan Province.
 Not a single bar or beer vending machine in the entire airport.

 What’s your dream destination?
 Hiking the Scottish Highlands.

 Best travel tip: If you believe, as I do, that to understand a place you must know its history, and you’re traveling in the U.S., check out the Wildsam Field Guide series.
-I was proud to help put together their Los Angeles guide.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.